OpenSourceCFDCourse/opensourcecfdcourse.github.io/_pages/registration.md

 - DKK 12500 excl VAT.

 ## Registration
-You can register for the course [here](https://forms.gle/afbugCZFpEZD6eBYA).
+You can register for the course [here](https://forms.gle/afbugCZFpEZD6eBYA). **Deadline** for registration is 1 May.
+Please note that the course is only held if a minimum of 5 participants has signed up by the deadline.
 <!-- You can pre-register to the course [here](https://forms.gle/afbugCZFpEZD6eBYA).
 Note that pre-registration does not guarantee a seat at the course but enables you to sign up immediately when registration opens.  -->

 ## Confirmation of registration

 We have a maximum of 20 seats in order for the participants to gain the most of our course.
 The seats are filled on a first come, first-served basis.
-We will send you an e-mail asking you to confirm your registration.
+Shortly after the deadline you will be asked to confirm your registration.
+If you do not confirm within one week, your registration will be removed.
 After we have received your confirmation e-mail, we will send you a final confirmation e-mail.
-If you do not confirm within one week, your registration will be removed.

 ## Cancelling registration